NSF LSAMP REU (Research Experience for Undergraduates) for U.S. Underrepresented

 Prerequisites (Who Can Apply)

-The NSF LSAMP REU program (La Selva and Las Cruces) is open to adult undergraduate students who are (1) U.S. citizens or permanent residents, (2) members of underrepresented minority groups in the sciences (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and Native Pacific Islanders), and (3) enrolled in a NSF LSAMP-affiliated institution.
-Graduating seniors (May or August 2022) are not eligible.
+The NSF LSAMP REU program (La Selva) is open to adult undergraduate students who are (1) U.S. citizens or permanent residents, (2) members of underrepresented minority groups in the sciences (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and Native Pacific Islanders), and (3) enrolled in a NSF LSAMP-affiliated institution.
 You can verify if your institution is an NSF LSAMP member.
 (4) Have a valid passport already issued.

 Interested students need to submit an application, which consists of the following:

 There is no tuition for the OTS NSF LSAMP REU.
 The OTS NSF LSAMP REU award covers the cost of room and board as well as international travel to and from Costa Rica.
-Participants will receive a stipend of $550/week for their 8 weeks of work on their research.
-The stipend will be received in 2 payments, one at the end of the 4th week and one at the end of the program.
+Participants will receive a stipend of $600/week for their 2 weeks of work on their research.
+The stipend will be received in 1 payment at the end of the program.

 Carissa Ganong, Ph.D.